jonrh/jonrh.is/src/pages/2017-09-20---react-native-eu-2017-conference/index.md

 * No questions after each talk, kept good temp.
 * Ibis Style Hotel catering was excellent, good lunch, drinks, and snacks available throughout the day.

+It was absolutely worth it to go.
+So many brilliant and smart individuals to chat and party with.
 If I'm still working with React Native after about a year I will for sure try to attend React Native Europe 2018 in Wrocław.